Cell calling is used to separate cell barcodes that are present in real cells from background RNA.

-Both isoseq3 correct and isoseq3 bcstats use cell calling.
+Both isoseq correct and isoseq bcstats use cell calling.
 In addition to cell barcode correction, isoseq correct labels the bam records from real cells with the

 rc tag.
-After correction, isoseq3 bcstats can be used to generate a tsv file that can be used to plot the barcode rank plot.
+After correction, isoseq bcstats can be used to generate a tsv file that can be used to plot the barcode rank plot.

 The knee finding cell calling method is the default for both correct and bcstats.
 To change the cell calling method, the

 --method option should be added.
 The cutoff percentile can be changed from the default value of 99 to another value using the

 To use the percentile method at the default cutoff (99):